 As a group, students sign and sing the pitches from their papers “into the grade book” as I visually scan and record grades.
 It’s evident who the exceptional readers and leaders are and who may be struggling.
-Since most of our music reading songs are only 18-30 seconds long, this step takes seconds.
+Since most of our music reading songs are only 18-30 seconds long, this step takes only a few seconds.

 6. Sing the Lyrics as a Group

 As the final step, students sing the lyrics together as a group.
-As they sing the song, I finish grade entry and prepare for our next class activity.
+As they sing the song, I finish grade entry and prep for our next class activity.
 The entire process should be well ordered and there should be NO downtime.

 Share the Song as “Homework”